-Minimum immunization requirements for entry into all Penn-Harris-Madison School Corporation schools in 2023 - 2024 are listed by the Indiana State Department of Health at https://chirp.in.gov.
+Minimum immunization requirements for entry into all Penn-Harris-Madison School Corporation schools in 2025 - 2026 are listed by the Indiana State Department of Health at https://chirp.in.gov.
 For your reference, the schedule of requirements is listed below:

-Required and Recommended School Immunizations, Indiana 2024-2025
+Required and Recommended School Immunizations, Indiana 2025-2026

-Grade Required Recommended Pre-K 3 Hepatitis B 4 DTaP (Diphtheria, Tetanus and Pertussis) 3 Polio 1 Varicella (Chickenpox) 1 MMR (Measles, Mumps and Rubella) 2 Hepatitis A Annual influenza COVID-19 K-5 3 Hepatitis B 5 DTaP 4 Polio 2 Varicella 2 MMR 2 Hepatitis A Annual influenza COVID-19 6-11 3 Hepatitis B 5 DTaP 4 Polio 2 Varicella 2 MMR 2 Hepatitis A 1 MCV4 (Meningococcal) 1 Tdap (Tetanus, Diphtheria and Pertussis) Annual influenza 2 or 3 HPV (Human papillomavirus) COVID-19 12 3 Hepatitis B 5 DTaP 4 Polio 2 Varicella 2 MMR 2 Hepatitis A 2 MCV4 1 Tdap Annual influenza 2 or 3 HPV 2 MenB (Meningococcal) COVID-19
+Grade Required Recommended Hep8: The minimum age for the third dose of Hepatitis B is 24 weeks of age.
+Pre-K 3 Hepatitis B 4 DTaP (Diphtheria, Tetanus and Pertussis) 3 Polio 1 Varicella (Chickenpox) 1 MMR (Measles, Mumps and Rubella) 2 Hepatitis A Annual influenza COVID-19Haemophilus influenza B Pneumococcal conjugate DTaP: Four doses of DTaP/DTP/DT are acceptable if fourth dose was administered on or after the fourth birthday.
+Polio: Three doses of Polio are acceptable for all grade levels if the third dose was given on or after th К-5 3 Hepatitis B 5 DTaP 4 Polio 2 Varicella 2 MMR 2 Hepatitis A Annual influenza COVID-19 fourth birthday and at least six months after the previous dose.
+"For students in grades K-12, the final dose must be administered on or after the fourth birthday and be administered at least six months after the previous 6-11 3 Hepatitis B 5 DTaP 4 Polio 2 Varicella 2 MMR 2 Hepatitis A 1 MCV4 (Meningococcal) 1 Tdap (Tetanus, Diphtheria and Pertussis) Annual influenza 2 or 3 HPV (Human papillomavirus) COVID-19 dose.
+Varicella: Physician documentation of disease history including month and year, is proof of immunity for children entering preschool through 12 th grade.
+Paren report of disease history is not acceptable.
+Tdap: There is no minimum interval from the last Td 12 3 Hepatitis B 5 DTaP 4 Polio 2 Varicella 2 MMR 2 Hepatitis A 2 MCV4 1 Tdap Annual influenza 2 or 3 HPV 2 MenB (Meningococcal) COVID-19 dose.
+MCV4: Individuals who receive their first dose on or after their 16 th birthday only need one dose of MCV4 Hepatitis A: The minimum interval between first and second dose is six calendar months.
+Two doses are required for all grade levels.